johnwargo/pi-remind-hd/readme.md

 * Yellow @ 5 minutes until 2 minutes
 * Multi-color swirl @ 2 minutes

-If you're feeling adventurous, you can change the code to use any of the sample patterns included with the [Unicorn HAT Sample Code](https://github.com/pimoroni/unicorn-hat/tree/master/python/examples).
+If you're feeling adventurous, you can change the code to use any of the sample patterns included with the [Unicorn HAT HD Sample Code](https://github.com/pimoroni/unicorn-hat-hd/tree/master/examples).

 ## Indicator LED